 Work is a whole different issue, and who hasn’t argued about the thermostat or air conditioning with a coworker?
 Finding an ideal office temperature to please everyone is not only hard — is basically impossible, several studies have found

 Unsurprisingly, most people are discontent with their work temperature.
-A survey in 2015 to office workers in the US found that 50% were dissatisfied at least several times a month with the temperature of their office.
+A survey in 2015 of office workers in the US found that 50% were dissatisfied at least several times a month with the temperature of their office.
 And that’s not it, as 42% said their offices were too warm during summer and 56% considered them too cold during winter — and this has many implications for organizations and their workers.

 Not being able to keep workers comfortable has significant financial implications.
-In the UK, a study showed as much as 2% of the office hours are wasted by people arguing over the temperature levels, which cost the economy $15 billion per year.
+In the UK, a study showed as much as 2% of office hours are wasted by people arguing over the temperature levels, which cost the economy $15 billion per year.
 Meanwhile, a study in Australia showed temperature arguments cost $6.2 billion per year.
 Even with all the arguments, we still have trouble finding the best room temperature.

 The effects on productivity are also quite clear.
-A study tracked the activity of clerks in an insurance office to measure the impact of temperature in their efficiency.
-With a 25ºC (77 Fahrenheit) temperature workers typed non-stop with an error rate of 10%.
+A study tracked the activity of clerks in an insurance office to measure the impact of temperature on their efficiency.
+With a 25ºC (77 Fahrenheit) room temperature workers typed non-stop with an error rate of 10%.
 When the temperature dropped five degrees, they were half as productive.
 Even more surprisingly, the temperature in the room can influence people’s willingness to collaborate.
 A study showed that warmer conditions induced greater social proximity and the use of more concrete language, while another study found that holding a cup of hot coffee encouraged workers to judge others are more generous and caring.

 Men vs women